sebastiancikovsky/interference-demo/README.md

 # Interference Detection and Anomaly Classification – Demonstration Repository

+**Data Disclaimer:**
+All data included in this repository are fully synthetic and generated solely for demonstration and reproducibility purposes.
 This repository provides a concise and fully reproducible demonstration of PCA-based interference detection and anomaly classification.
 It includes a synthetic multichannel dataset and clean reference implementations that illustrate the core methodology discussed in the related research.

 ## Contents